-Be sure to check out Judy's blog for more Monday inspiration!
+Be sure to visit Judy's blog for some more Monday morning inspiration.